okay-ok/CNN4U/README.md

-# CNN4U
+# ML4U
-An easy to use framework to play around with , train and test your own CNNs, using Keras, with explanations along the way for what each command does.
+An easy to use framework to play around with , train and test your own NNs, using Keras/PYTORCH, with explanations along the way for what each command does.

 ```